AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/report-builder-options.md

 ## When should I use the [!DNL SQL Report Builder]? {#whensql}

-Look at some of the more common reasons that you would use the [!DNL SQL Report Builder] over the traditional [!DNL Report Builder].
+Look at some of the more common reasons that you would use the [!DNL SQL Report Builder] over the [!DNL traditional Report Builder].

-### If you want to use SQL-specific functions…
+### If you want to use [!DNL SQL]-specific functions…

 Part of the beauty of the [!DNL SQL Report Builder] is that it gives you the ability to use functions that are not currently available in the Data Warehouse Manager.
 In the past, an analyst may have had to step in to help you fully realize your vision.